apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/index.md

 The possible values for `Visibility` are:

-* `Internal` (default): No visibility is set for the types, so they get the default internal visibility.
+* `Internal` (default): The generator sets no visibility for the types, so they get the default internal visibility.
-* `Package`: The visibility on the types is set to `package` so the types are exposed across the whole Swift package they belong to.
+* `Package`: The generator sets the visibility on the types to `package`, so they're visible across the whole Swift package they belong to.
-* `Public`: The visibility on the types is set to `public` so the types are exposed outside the module they are compiled into.
+* `Public`: The generator sets the visibility on the types to `public`, so they're visible outside the module that contains them.

 ##### Generation Option: ProtoPathModuleMappings

 This option specifies which Swift module each generated file belongs to, based on its proto file path.

-By default, the code generator assumes all of the resulting Swift files are put into the same module.
+By default, the code generator assumes it puts all of the resulting Swift files into the same module.
 However, since protos can reference types from another proto file, those generated files might end up in different modules.
-This option allows you to specify that the code generated from the proto files is distributed in multiple modules.
-This data is used during generation to then `import` the module and scope the types.
+This option allows you to specify that you distribute the code generated from the proto files across multiple modules.
+The generator uses this data during generation to then `import` the module and scope the types.
 This option takes the path of a file providing the mapping: